|

 non-redundant drive.
 If at any time either disk fails, the remaining

 disk can provide all of the data needed, preventing downtime.
+Two

 copies of the data also ensure that there is no degradation in